Renfroe, Margot power Padres past Dodgers 3-1

-LOS ANGELES (AP) — Hunter Renfroe hit his second late-inning home run in as many days and the San Diego Padres held on for a 3-1 victory Saturday night over the Los Angeles Dodgers.
+Renfroe hit his second late-inning home run in as many days and the San Diego Padres held on for a 3-1 victory Saturday night over the Los Angeles Dodgers.

-Renfroe broke through in a scoreless pitchers’ duel with a blast in the seventh inning off Kenta Maeda, his team-leading 27th of the season.
+On a night when manager Andy Green used three left-handed bats and a switch-hitter against Dodgers right-hander Kenta Maeda, it was Renfroe’s right-handed bat that came through anyway.
+Renfroe broke through in a scoreless pitchers’ duel with a blast in the seventh inning off Maeda, his team-leading 27th of the season.
 He also hit a go-ahead home run in the eighth inning of a victory over the Dodgers on Friday night.

+But he followed his big night with a three-pitch strikeout against Maeda in the second inning, ending the at-bat on a slider.
+Then came a strikeout on another slider in the fifth.
+A last two-strike slider in the seventh was one too many as Renfroe delivered.

+“You swing at enough sliders, eventually they’ll throw one that you can hit,” Renfroe said with a wink.
+“I’m just kidding.

+“Kenta was good out there tonight.
+He eventually threw one that I could get a nice barrel to it.
+The second at-bat, I swung and just missed a two-strike one.
+I was like, ‘If he throws me that again, I’m not going to miss it.’
+I was able to get a barrel to it and stay toward the middle of the field and stay long enough through it to get it.”

 Manuel Margot’s two-run homer in the eighth off Maeda made it 3-0.
+It came on another slider to a right-handed hitter.

+“I did have a good feel for my slider overall,” Maeda said through an interpreter.
+“Those two pitches they hit a home run off it, those were the only two mistakes I made.”

 Trey Wingenter (1-1) pitched 1 1/3 scoreless innings for the victory, while Kirby Yates pitched a scoreless ninth inning for his 29th save of the season and second in two nights.

 Maeda (7-5) had given up just one hit until Renfroe got to him with two outs in the seventh.

+“Hunter is the kind of guy that failure doesn’t bother him,” Green said.
+“Struggle doesn’t bother him.
+Nobody wants to go up there and struggle a couple at-bats, but you still have the confidence that there’s not going to be a carryover effect.
+As soon as he got that first slider that first at-bat, he was still out front of it.
+He was still out in front of the second.
+He finally backed the third one up.”

-The right-hander gave up three runs and four hits with one walk and six strikeouts in 7 2/3 innings.
+Maeda gave up three runs and four hits with one walk and six strikeouts in a season-high 7 2/3 innings.
+The right-hander is 0-3 over his last six starts with a 4.05 ERA and has not won a game since May 31.

+“I thought (Maeda) threw the ball well across the board; everything was really good,” Dodgers manager Dave Roberts said.
+“He made two mistakes and unfortunately they were homers.
+But to go deep in the seventh inning, he threw a great baseball game.”

 Padres starter Chris Paddack pitched 5 2/3 scoreless innings, throwing 96 pitches, just one off his career high.
 He gave up three hits with one walk and six strikeouts.
-Paddack has given up just three earned runs in three starts since a brief trip to the minor leagues last month designed to keep his innings total in check.

-The Dodgers looked poised to break through against Paddack in the fifth inning when Matt Beaty doubled, Chris Taylor walked and Russell Martin singled to load the bases with one out.
+The Dodgers appeared poised to break through against Paddack in the fifth inning when Matt Beaty doubled, Chris Taylor walked and Russell Martin singled to load the bases with one out.
 But Paddack struck out Maeda and got the putout at first base on a groundball by Joc Pederson to first baseman Eric Hosmer.

-Paddack celebrated the escape with a skip and a fist pump as he retreated to the Padres’ dugout.

 The Dodgers avoided the shutout with two outs in the eighth inning.
 Alex Verdugo doubled to right-center field off Craig Stammen and scored when Padres third baseman Manny Machado was charged with a throwing error after a grounder by Justin Turner.

 Los Angeles lost consecutive games for the fifth time since April 23, but has not lost three straight in that stretch.
-It was the first time the Dodgers lost consecutive games at home since April 12-13 against the Milwaukee Brewers.
+It was the first time the Dodgers dropped consecutive games at home since April 12-13 against the Milwaukee Brewers.

 The Padres assured themselves of no worse than a split in the four-game series after losing the previous six matchups against the Dodgers.